gaintap/gaintap.github.io/_case_studies/2020-07-30-company-modernizes-web-presence.md

 featured_image: /images/case-studies/logistics-company.jpg
 ---

-### Challenge

-Help a 40-year old nationwide transportation logistics firm migrate to a new website that gives them more control over their web presence.

-### Outcome

-We helped the company modernize their marketing, building out a web presence that could serve as the foundation for future online marketing campaigns.

 ### Background

 We were contacted by a 40-year-old nationwide transportation logistics firm to help them launch a new website that would give them more control over their web content and generate additional leads outside their parent distribution network.